Free shipping to the US on orders over $150

 Make sure the sponge cake has completely cooled, then slice it evenly through the middle to create two layers.
 Then, brush each layer with the sugar syrup that we just made.

 Add the cold fresh cream and sugar into a large bowl and beat it with the hand mixer until the cream thickens and develops soft peaks.
-In order to have a thicker cream for the top layer, whip the cream with a whisk on the edge of the bowl.
+To achieve a thicker cream for the top layer, whip the cream with a whisk on the edge of the bowl.

 Spread the whipped cream evenly and then place an even layer of sliced strawberries on top.
 Add another layer of whipped cream and place the top layer of the cake over the cream.